TPapiernik/Module_17_Challenge/README.md

 #### Post-ASCII Check

 The remainder of non-blank data containing fields and records were quite regular, with expected values and data types within reasonable ranges.
-There is one Percent-formatted field (`int_rate`) with the percent sign presented alongside the data, and the remaining numeric fields contain no symbols except a decimal point.
+There are two Percent-formatted fields (`int_rate`, `revol_util`) with the percent sign presented alongside the data, and the remaining numeric fields contain no symbols except a decimal point.
 The `total_pymnt` field was not rounded nor truncated, and thus contains 2,132 values with 3 or more digits to the right of the decimal place.

 As explained in [Appendix A](#appendix-a---data-lexicon), Table 2, the Borrower-Supplied `emp_title` contains a multitude of 40-character truncations, leading and trailing whitespace,